emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
   * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
 Spells must be learned from one of your spellbooks.
+  * __Melee Weapon Proficiency:__ When you attack with a strength based weapon, you may add your strength stat to your attack.
+When you attack with a dexterity based weapon, you may add your dexterity stat to your attack.
   * __Tier Zero Spells:__ You have achieved a basic knowledge of the arcane, and may now learn tier zero spells from any of your spellbooks.